KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 Damage dealt \(artifact/weapon quality\) does not seem to matter with an exception of Ganyu.
 For Ganyu, it seems like with no artifacts & level 1 weapon, she takes the same amount of hits as Bennett, but starts to take less hits with a leveled weapon and artifacts.
 Units used to test Pyro were Bennett & Xiangling.
 Units used to test Cryo were Kaeya & Ganyu & Rosaria.

 **Significance:**
-If you have Pyro or Cryo units that have fast elemental application, using one over another will not matter.
-Both should produce the same results given the same speed of elemental application.
+If you have Pyro or Cryo units that have fast Elemental application, using one over another will not matter.
+Both should produce the same results given the same speed of Elemental application.

 **Evidence:**